How we test cookers

 How effective is the cooker's hob?

 When you're in a hurry to heat your soup, a freestanding cooker with a speedy hob will do the job.
-We test how rapidly each hob will heat up a panful of water from 15°C to 90°C. Quick hobs take about eight minutes, but the slowest will keep you waiting for another four minutes.
+We test how rapidly each hob will heat up a panful of water from 15°C to 90°C. Quick hobs take less than five minutes, but the slowest will keep you waiting more than double this time.
 Best Buy hobs also excel at the other end of the scale, allowing you to simmer delicate ingredients.

 Is the cooker easy to use and energy efficient?